 Business Continuity Plan Update

-The County Council triggered its Business Continuity Plan on the 18th March last year, allowing services to focus on COVID-19 activities and step-down areas that were not business critical.
+The County Council originally triggered its Business Continuity Plan 18 months ago in response to the world-wide pandemic allowing services to focus on COVID-19 activities and step-down areas that were not business critical.

-"The lifting of the plan is good news but does not mean we will be returning to the pre-covid way of working.
+"The lifting of the plan is positive but does not mean there will be a return to the pre-covid way of working.
 Office-based staff will still be required to work from home where possible, the focus and location of their work may change but operating procedures will not.
-In addition, those staff who have been redeployed to support social services in delivering mission critical activities will remain in those roles so that there is business continuity for our residents who require care and support."

-"Whilst we are now well into Recovery, we must also be mindful that Covid has not gone away.
+Councillor Rosemarie Harris, Leader of the Council stated, "Although we appear to have passed the latest peak, we know that Covid has not gone away.
 We will remain vigilant and stand ready to address any new outbreaks, whether in specific settings or within the community.

-"Stepping down the Business Continuity Plan is an important milestone, but we won't be returning to the pre-covid way of working.
-The future will be very different," she added.
+"Stepping down the Corporate Business Continuity Plan is an important milestone and something to be welcomed but we must remain cautious," she added.